Overview of SAP CRM

 A customer can use any medium to raise an issue when a customer raises an issue the CRM system will automatically identify the customer and display all the related information on the computer screen even before the customer representative receives the call.
 It also displays the customer purchase order, probability of future purchase.

-A customer may raise the issue with a vendor using any medium like fax, email, telephone etc. if the response cannot be provided immediately, the representatives will raise a ticket to SAP CRM.
+A customer may raise the issue with a vendor using any medium like fax, email, telephone, etc. if the response cannot be provided immediately, the representatives will raise a ticket to SAP CRM.
 Once they receive a response from SAP CRM, the same will be forwarded to the customer.

-The system also has the capability to display the information based on the department.
+The system also has the capability to display information based on the department.
 For example, for the finance department, it might show the current balance and for accounting, it may show information about the recent purchase.

-CRM Marketing is mainly used to plan all marketing related activities and implement across organization successfully.
+CRM Marketing is mainly used to plan all marketing related activities and implement across organizations successfully.
 This basically includes analyzing the market and valuable customers.
 It also helps marketing persons to create marketing demands, brand awareness and build customer relationships.
 It also includes lead generation, identifying target customers and lead generation.

 Here is a list of key points that are managed in CRM marketing:

-Below are the some of the features:
+Below are some of the features:

 Marketing policy in an organization can be implemented using a marketing plan.
 These marketing plans play an important role in any marketing project hierarchy.
-This is mainly used as a tool for planning of budgets and target in marketing strategy.
+This is mainly used as a tool for planning budgets and targets in a marketing strategy.
 Marketing plan elements are used to define the structure of a marketing plan in the form of hierarchies and you can assign campaigns to each marketing plan element.

 Market plan and campaign management can be defined by following the below link: